 The EYFS document, ‘Development Matters’, provides a framework and guidance for working with reception age children.
 This guidance material supports teachers in implementing the statutory requirements of the EYFS.

 The core curriculum in Years 1 and 2 will follow the National Curriculum.
-The core subjects of English, Maths and Science will use the same schemes as those used in the Prep School, thus providing continuity and ensuring a smooth transition at the age of 7.
+The Pre-Prep and Prep School staff work closely together to ensure a smooth transition at the age of 7.

-The proof of the pudding?
-Comparing the progress made by Hurst Pre-Prep Reception pupils from their baseline tests to their end of year assessments, they are consistently well above both the national and local average levels of achievement.
+Hurst Pre-Prep pupils are consistently well above the national levels of achievement.
 This gives them an excellent foundation to build on their literacy and knowledge in Key Stage 1 and beyond when they move on up to Hurst Prep in Year 3.